RealDreammaker/Live-Earthquake-Checker/README.md

-# The Quest: Visualising Earthquake Data with Leaflet
+# The Quest: Visualising LIVE Earthquake Data with Leaflet

    I created a web page that pulls data from the [USGS website](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) for visualisation.